What is Participatory Budgeting (PB)?

-In early March, our office held its first PB vote with 441 people casting a ballot.
-The following projects have been approved:
+In early March of 2020, our office held its first PB vote with 441 community members casting a ballot!
+The following projects were approved:

 - $700,000 for Street & Alley Resurfacings